-You are invited to submit papers for the PEARC20 Conference – Catch the wave that will be held in Portland, July 26–30, 2020.
+You are invited to submit papers for the PEARC20 Conference – Catch the wave that will be held from July 26–30, 2020.
 Presentations may address any topic related to advanced research computing, but topics consistent with one or more of the following four technical tracks are of particular interest.
 Proposals may take several forms as indicated below.

 Technical Tracks for PEARC20

 Advanced research computing environments – systems and system software: Practice and experience relating to the system (computing hardware, storage hardware, visualization hardware, and network hardware) and system software that drives the “hardware” side of cyberinfrastructure and research computing environments.
 Examples of relevant topics: GPUs, CPUs, and FPGAs as computational environments; experience with advanced storage systems; hardware and systems for data-centric computing; networking challenges; design and use of visualization environments; funding and operating of advanced research computing facilities (including considerations of cost of locally-sited hardware vs remote hardware such as cloud facilities), systems procurement, systems administration, cybersecurity, practice and experience in facilitating the acquisition, operation, and use of advanced hardware, software, networks and services to securely and sustainably advance research, scholarship, and creativity; performance comparisons and performance aspects of cloud environments.